-For the same reasons, the Exchange believes that it is reasonable to offer a lower fee of \$0.00285 fee in Tape A, B and C securities for non-Floor broker transactions if the member organization has 1.05% Adding ADV in Tape A CADV and 0.01% Adding ADV in Tape B and Tape C CADV combined during the billing month, or is affiliated with a DMM unit.
-As noted above, the proposed fee is designed to encourage member organizations to send liquidity to the Exchange, which would be accomplished by member organizations sending adding liquidity to the Exchange to meet the proposed tier requirements, or based on affiliation with a DMM unit.
-In either case, by qualifying for the lower remove fee, the Exchange believes the member organization would have an incentive to send removing liquidity to the Exchange.
-The Exchange believes both methods are a reasonable way to increase liquidity on a public exchange.
-As noted, because the proposed fee is new, the Exchange does know how many member organizations would qualify for the proposed fee based on their current Exchange trading profile.
-Offering the proposed fee to a small number of member organizations based on affiliation with a DMM unit would be a reasonable way to encourage those member organizations to send removing liquidity to the Exchange in order to qualify for the lower fee irrespective of their trading profile.
-Moreover, the Exchange believes the alternative qualification method based on affiliation alone is reasonable and fair because member organizations that do not qualify for the proposed lower fee based on DMM affiliation can still qualify by meeting the proposed adding ADV requirements for all Tapes.
-As noted above, the Exchange currently has lower requirements for SLPs that are also DMMs subject to Rule 107B(h)(2)(A) and that are registered as a DMM in at least 500 Tape A issues in order to qualify for SLP Adding Tiers 1 - 6.23 In addition, DMM units are currently eligible for a 0.00275 charge for removing liquidity from the Exchange.24 The Exchange believes that offering the proposed tiered remove fee to member organizations that are affiliated with a DMM unit could incentivize other member organizations to become DMM units in order for their DMM unit affiliates to become eligible for the fee.
+For the same reasons, the Exchange believes that it is reasonable to offer a lower fee of \$0.00285 fee in Tape A, B and C securities for non-Floor broker transactions if the member organization has 1.05% Adding ADV in Tape A CADV and 0.01% Adding ADV in Tape B and Tape C CADV combined during the billing month, or operates a DMM unit registered in at least 25 securities and sends a minimum of 0.05% Adding ADV in Tape A CADV.
+As noted above, the proposed fee is designed to encourage member organizations to send liquidity to the Exchange, which would be accomplished by member organizations sending adding liquidity to the Exchange to meet the proposed tier requirements.
+Under either proposed qualification method, by qualifying for the lower remove fee, the Exchange believes the member organization would have an incentive to send removing liquidity to the Exchange.
+The Exchange thus believes both methods are a reasonable way to increase liquidity on a public exchange.

+As noted, because the proposed fee is new, the Exchange does not know how many member organizations would qualify for the proposed fee based on their current Exchange trading profile.
+The Exchange believes that offering the proposed tiered remove fee to member organizations that operate a DMM unit registered in at least 25 securities could incentivize other member organizations to operate a DMM unit or increase their number of DMM registrations in order for the member organization to become eligible for the fee.
+The proposal is reasonable because all member organizations would benefit from such increased levels of liquidity.
+As noted, the Exchange believes the proposed alternative qualification method is reasonable and fair because member organizations that do not qualify for the proposed lower fee based on the revised alternative qualification criteria can still qualify by meeting the proposed adding ADV requirements for all Tapes.
+As also noted, other marketplaces offer incremental credits to members that add a specified percentage of displayed liquidity or meet a minimum number of registrations in ETPs as LMM.